MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/configure.md

 ## Next steps

-- Review the advices and sample code for making your environment more secure and robust with Credential Guard in the [Additional mitigations](additional-mitigations.md) article
+- Review the advice and sample code for making your environment more secure and robust with Credential Guard in the [Additional mitigations](additional-mitigations.md) article
 - Review [considerations and known issues when using Credential Guard](considerations-known-issues.md)

 <!--links-->